hellbounce228/KEST_skilaverkefni4/questions.md

 mkdir -creates a new directory

-What do the following Git commands do? git clone git status git diff
+What do the following Git commands do? git clone- copies a remote repository to your computer git status-shows the state of the working directory git diff-shows changes between files or commits

 What do the following Git commands do together?
 What is the use of that action? git log